-The panel can be surface or semi-flush mounted using the five mounting holes provided.
+The panel can be surface or semi-flush mounted using the five mounting holes provided (note that an optional bezel, part no. AFP735, is available for semi-flush mounting).

 To expose the mounting holes you must first remove the panel's lid and base PCBs, as described on page 5.
-The mounting holes are suitable for use with No.8-10 or 4-5mm countersunk screws.
+The mounting holes are suitable for use with No.8 roundhead or countersunk screws.

 Always assess the condition and construction of the wall and use a suitable screw fixing.
-Any dust or swarf created during the fixing process must be kept out of the base.
-Note that the central mounting hole can be used to temporarily hang the back box so it can be levelled and its remaining fixing points marked for drilling.
+Any dust or swarf created during the fixing process must be kept out of base.